 Where Parenting Orders are already in place, there may be strict restrictions about taking children away from their habitual residence, either temporarily or permanently.

 If there is a Parenting Order in place that gives you sole parental responsibility, you may not have to consult with the other parent regarding where children live.

 However, you should always check to see if you have obligations regarding the time that children are to spend with the other parent, or how they can communicate with the other parent.
 Relocation may result in a breach of these conditions.

-If you’re going through a separation or divorce, you can come to an amicable arrangement with your ex through mediation.
+If you’re going through a separation or divorce, you can come to an amicable arrangement with your ex through divorce mediation.

-Living arrangements for your children can form part of the mediation process and you can achieve agreements which can become legally binding.
+Living arrangements for your children can form part of the divorce mediation process and you can achieve agreements which can become legally binding.

 And all without having to fight it out in the courts.